srcrapi/win-pywal-discord/README.md

 ## How to run

 You just need to download and extract the zip file in the release tab. <br>
-After you extract, go in your terminal and run the following command inside the extracted folder:
+After you extract, go inside your terminal and run the following command inside the extracted folder:

 ```sh
 .\pywal-discord -i